microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/PowerApp.md

        cd C:\labfile\OpenAIWorkshop\scenarios\openai_on_custom_dataset\ingest
    ```

 1. Once you are in the ingest directory, run the below command to start the ingestion process.
-Please make sure to have to correct value in secrets.env file below running the below command.
+Please make sure to have the correct value in secrets.env file before running the below command.
 The search indexer chunks a sample pdf document(500 pages) which is downloaded from azure docs and chunks each page into 20 lines.
 Each chunk is created as a new seach doc in the index.
 The pdf document processing is achieved using Azure Form Recognizer service.

      ```
      python search-indexer.py